Nextcloud 2-Node VPN Deployment

 2-Node Terraform Deployment

 For this guide, we are deploying a Nextcloud AIO instance along a Backup VM, enabling daily backups of both VMs.
 The two VMs are connected by a WireGuard VPN.
-The deployment will be using the Nextcloud FList available in the tf-images ThreeFold Tech repository.
+The deployment will be using the Nextcloud FList available in the tf-images ThreeFold repository.

 Create the Terraform Files